astrostitch/Poke-Fights/README.md

 > * damage
 > * type

-The Damage will change by the type of the attack and the pokemons type.
+The Damage will change based on the type of the attack and the pokemons type.

 Link to Player Attack: [Player Attack](#player-attack).